Restraints Should Only Be Used With Caution And A Valid Reason

 - Perform a thorough review the resident’s care plan.
 Any known instances of injuries due to use of restraints?
 Why were the restraints used in the first place?
 Any foreseeable issues for increased risk with you or your loved one?
 Do you or a loved one have an increased risk of falling, sitting, wandering, etc.?

 - Are there any known side effects regarding any of the prescribed medications you or a loved one are prescribed?

 - The law requires the doctor to write an order for restraints.
 All details regarding the duration and circumstances under must be noted and must have prior approval before administering.

 - Review any order written.
 After review, inquire to the benefit to you or your loved one.
 Also, ask about the causes and effects – positive and negative to the usage.
 After the discussion, you should be convinced of the use or not.
 If you are not convinced, contact the authorities and governing bodies that regulate.
 A link is provided above to the governing body.

 Learn More About Your Loved One’s Rights In A Free Initial Consultation

-If you or a loved one has experienced restraint injuries while at a nursing home or adult care facility, please give us a call at 877-320-1851 today for help.
+If you or a loved one has experienced restraint injuries while at a nursing home or adult care facility, please contact us today for help.